DevPulse Logo

 Intersecting Crises: Climate Change, Gender, and Reproductive Rights

-Ipas Nepal held a one-day workshop on World Environment Day 2025 to explore the intersection of climate change, gender, and sexual and reproductive health and rights.
+Ipas Nepal held a one-day workshop to explore the intersection of climate change, gender, and SRHR.
 The event highlighted the urgent need for inclusive, gender-sensitive climate advocacy and action.

 Two women stand in front of a whiteboard during a workshop presentation.
 One holds a microphone while the other listens attentively.
 A handwritten poster with discussion points is displayed between them.